Rondreis SINAI - Tour Master Class Visual Storytelling Sinai Desert

 Photography and Hiking

 The Sinai Trails is a hiking trail through the mountains of the Sinai Desert.
 While in the desert, we are always accompanied by well trained Bedouin guides.
 Luggage is transported by jeeps and camels, so we can move around easily with our day pack and camera's.

-This workshop is meant for passionate amateur photographers, and starting professionals, Also bloggers or journalists and filmers who want to fine tune their visual storytelling skills are welcome.
+This master class is meant for passionate amateur photographers, and starting professionals, Also bloggers or journalists and filmers who want to fine tune their visual storytelling skills are welcome.
 Are you passionate about photography, experiencing remote cultures, and the great outdoors, then this is the right challenge for you.